Yerbury’s Fundraising and How You Can Help

 Yerbury School strives to always deliver an excellent education for all its children.
 We continue to foster the long term development and personal achievements of every child.
 As with every school in the country, we are facing reductions in the real term money we receive from government.
 We want to take action in advance to ensure that we are continuing to improve the experience of our children.

-School meals in Islington are free.
+As you are aware school meals in Islington are free.
 In the absence of this cost, if the parents of just one quarter of Yerbury children made a regular contribution equivalent to the cost of a daily school meal (£2.77), the school would receive over £60,000 a year.

 Please be assured that this request is absolutely voluntary and confidential.
 The money raised will always be put towards ensuring that Yerbury children continue to receive an excellent education.